ArmyVET-WHQ2016/Code-201-Reading-Notes/Class07.md

 - Tables produce tag soup
 - Tables are not automatically responsive:

-List and describe 3 different semantic HTML elements used in an HTML <table>.
+List and describe 3 different semantic HTML elements used in an HTML

   - <table></table>
   - <td>
   - <tr>